When I was diagnosed with genital herpes, I spent most of the day in a tsunami of tears.

 Do not be afraid to seek professional help if needed.
 Sometimes we just need an objective point of view and someone to listen to--and there's nothing wrong with that.

 No matter how angry you may be, do not seek revenge on the person who transmitted the STD to you.
-Let karma take care of business while you rise in positivity.
+Let karma take care of business while you rise in resilience.